minute-tech/pyplay.minute.tech/README.md

-# Minute.tech App
+# pyplay.minute.tech

-Builds off of sample login application using PlayStartApp(https://github.com/yesnault/PlayStartApp/)
+First iteration of the Minute.tech web app built off of a sample login application using PlayStartApp (https://github.com/yesnault/PlayStartApp/) for the CMPE 148 course at San Jose State University.